Charles Mathias: U.S. House of Representatives

 Mathias' opponent in the general election was John R. Foley, a former judge who had unseated DeWitt Hyde in a Democratic landslide in the state two years prior.
 Both candidates attacked each other's voting records, with Foley accusing Mathias of skipping more than 500 votes in the House of Delegates and having the "worst Republican record in Annapolis".
 Mathias previously accused Foley of voting "present" (a de facto abstention) in the House too often, and argued Foley's inaction led to inflation and higher taxes.
 Mathias prevailed over Foley on election day in November 1960, unseating the one-term incumbent and becoming the first representative from Frederick County since Milton Urner in 1883.

 During his eight-year career in the House, Mathias established himself as a member of the liberal wing of the Republican Party, which was the most influential at the time.
 Mathias voted in favor of the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.
-He was the author of the "Mathias Amendment" to the unsuccessful 1966 civil rights bill on open housing.
+He was the author of the "Mathias Amendment" to the unsuccessful 1966 civil rights bill on open housing, which would have excluded dwellings of four or fewer families from the proposed open housing law.
 Concerning environmental issues, Mathias sponsored legislation to make the Chesapeake and Ohio Canal a national park, and supported other conservation initiatives along the Potomac River.
 He also served on the Judiciary Committee and the Committee on the District of Columbia.
 As a member of the D.C.
 Committee, Mathias was a proponent of establishing home rule in the District of Columbia.